Dew claws on dogs: Keep them or clip them?

 The risk of dew claw injury

-In some dogs the dew claws are held tightly against the paw, in others they can be quite loose and floppy.
+The front dew claws are held tightly against the paw, but in dogs with hind dew claws, they can be quite loose and floppy.
 These looser type of dew claws can cause a bit of worry for dog owners, as there is a risk of serious injury occuring.
 They can, for example, get torn off when the nail catches on something, as the dog runs through bush or over rough terrain.
 Some dog sports also pose a level of risk for dew claw injuries, e.g. agility and flyball.

 If a dew claw is injured, you will often find that the animal may limp and cry out when you touch its leg.
 If the claw gets caught and torn off, expect there to be a lot of bleeding.
 This is because dogs’ nails have quicks (the soft tender flesh below the growing part of the nail), which have their own blood supply.